 Poker is permitted at charitable rooms in Delaware.
 However, with online poker being legal, it has overshadowed any attempt to illegally play poker in other venues.

 The Delaware Lottery sells traditional scratch-off and lotto tickets.
 This includes interstate drawings.
 Delaware’s lottery is the only one in the country that sells sports betting tickets.
 Bettors may purchase parlay cards for NFL games.
 No other sports are permitted, nor are straight bets on a game.
 Delaware tried to offer Nevada-style sports betting but was stopped when challenged by the sports leagues.

 Delaware Gambling Laws

 The Delaware Lottery has nearly full control of the state’s gaming industry.
-It regulates racing, casinos and the sale of its own tickets.
-Delaware leaves all major decisions to the lottery.
+It regulates racing, casinos, and the sale of its own tickets.
+Delaware leaves all major decisions for the lottery.
 A constitutional amendment is not necessary for expansion.

 At this time, the Delaware Racing Commission permits horseracing at the venues; Delaware Park, Dover Downs, and Harrington Raceway.
 These tracks are also permitted to operate full Delaware casinos, with games including: